 I should have been documenting my build all along the way with posts, updates and even videos.
 Truth is, I thought I was just going to swap a motor in to replace the worn out original 4.4L since this is not a show-car, but a daily driver.
 When I got started and the deeper I got into it, it became much more.
 I figured, since I had it apart, I may as well clean it up a bit as I would not have a chance to do it later.
 Cleaning turned into disassembling and cleaning, then to painting parts, nuts and bolts, etc. Then I started replacing parts.
 “If I’m doing this, then I may as well do that”… Soon most of the mechanical items on the chassis and much of the body were either new or cleaned, repaired, painted.
 I did quite a bit of work on the interior and some minor rust repair also, but the majority of work was the engine/trans and bay.

 I have wanted a wagon for some time.
-While I was most interested in a mid-eighties Ford LTD (Fox body) wagon or similar Fairmont wagon, I have always like the Gbodies.
+While I was most interested in a mid-eighties Ford LTD (Fox body) wagon or similar Fairmont wagon, or even a 60’s full-size GM A-Body wagon.
+I have always like the Gbodies.
 I owned a new 1985 Cutlass Supreme Brougham for many years and was quite familiar with the Gbody platform.
 I finally had the chance and I found this wagon in it’s home state of New Jersey.
 The price was right and condition was good, but mechanically needed some work.
 None-the-less, my son and I flew to NJ and drove the car back 12 hours to Kentucky.
 After I started the work on the car a few months later, I realized how blessed we were to have made it back alive.
 From bad/rusty brake and fuel lines to fuel leaks to exhaust leaks, mis-adjusted TV cable, we had it and so much more.

 The collection of photos here are mostly what I took for reference for myself.
 I have since added a “description” to many photos that will help explain to viewers what I was doing or what was planned as I went along.